Many basic Git use cases involve a main branch

 gh-pages empty branch for documentation on GitHub, but will of course work for other purposes too.

-create a blank Git branch
+From the repo directory create a blank Git branch:

-git checkout --orphan gh-pages
+git switch --orphan gh-pages

-remove the unneeded files from this branch (by default, all existing files are staged from the previous branch)
+Remove the unneeded files from this branch (by default, all existing files are staged from the previous branch)

 git rm --cached -r . git clean -id

-This leaves you with nothing but the
+This leaves the

-.git/directory, which should not be disturbed.
+.git/ directory, which should not be disturbed.

 2. copy documentation files